Once she was the frantic mother of a toddler working full-time for someone else.

 Never underestimate the supposed weaknesses of youth, sometimes they become our greatest attributes later in life!~~Holly-ism

-In college as a cultural anthropology/journalism major, she got a part-time job as a dancer in a Polynesian revue entertainment group where her love for the Hawaiian culture, in particular, was fostered and has steadily grown.
+In college as a cultural anthropology/journalism major, she got a part-time job as a dancer in a Polynesian revue entertainment group, The Aloha Dancers, then based in Palatine, IL, where her love for the Hawaiian culture, in particular, was fostered and had steadily grown.
+She toured with that group then created her own programs where she toured libraries and schools with “Aloha to You!” (geared towards early elementary children and families) and “Going Back to My Little Grass Shack” (geared towards the senior communities.)

 Life’s journey presents dreams and possibilities so numerous, it is impossible to choose only one lane to travel.~~Holly-ism